atom-haskell/ide-haskell/README.md

 in IDE-Haskell settings.

 Another option is to use keyboard to get type/info under cursor.
-No default bindings are specified, but you can specify them in IDE-Haskell settings.
+No default bindings are specified, but you can specify them in your Atom keymap.

 See [Configuration](#configuration) for more information.